Cointopay/Prestashop/README.md

 6. Enter your [API credentials](https://cointopay.com) (*Merchant ID* , *Security Code*, *Select crypto currency* ).
 Crypto currencies will be listed according to the selected coins (Account>Wallet Preference) at <https://cointopay.com>. and click **Save**.

+NOTE: Communication based between prestashop and Cointopay system is based on CART ID, this is not the same as Order ID!
+Please keep that in mind.

 ### Support or Contact
 Please contact support@cointopay.com for feature requests and/or incidents, or create a ticket here: https://cointopay.freshdesk.com/helpdesk